 The two main customs declaration paths are:

-- The TSS simplified journey: the TSS simplified journey allows businesses to move goods from GB into NI using a simplified data set before goods movement and a full electronic customs declaration after goods movements
+- The TSS simplified journey: the TSS simplified journey allows businesses to move goods from GB into NI using a reduced level of information before goods movement and a full electronic customs declaration after goods movements

-- The TSS Full Frontier journey: the TSS Full Frontier Declaration path requires traders to submit all information on their declaration and pay any necessary duties at the same time, generally before the goods move into NI.
+- The TSS Full Frontier journey: the TSS Full Frontier Declaration path requires you to submit all information on your declaration and pay any necessary duties at the same time, generally before the goods move into NI.
 Movements from Rest of World excluding the European Union (RoW excluding EU) or movements into inventory-linked locations have to use the TSS Full Frontier Declaration path.

 Most traders will follow the TSS simplified journey when importing goods from GB to NI.